-You are in the middle of cooking and you already found that jalapeno pepper is missing from your pantry.
-And wondering what could be the best jalapeno substitute to make your dish complete and fabulous as the original recipes.
+You are in the middle of cooking and have already found that jalapeno pepper is missing from your pantry.
+And wondering what the best jalapeno substitute could make your dish as complete and fabulous as the original recipes.

-This article is designed to give you a broader view of jalapeno and its possible substitutes that would make soup, salsa, or other recipes great.
+This article is designed to give you a broader view of jalapeno and its possible substitutes for making soup, salsa, or other recipes great.

 Jalapenos are the authentic ingredient in Mexican Cuisine.
-Because of its flavor on the right amount of heat it became popular in North America and in the rest of the world.
+Because of its flavor and the right amount of heat, it became popular in North America and the rest of the world.

-Currently, jalapeno peppers are more common, often included to spice up the heat and to enhances the flavors.
+Currently, jalapeno peppers are more common, often included to spice up the heat and to enhance the flavors.

-You don't need to discard a recipe because it is calling for an ingredient that you do not have at home.
-By understanding its purpose in a recipe, you could choose the best closest jalapeno substitute.
+You don't need to discard a recipe because it calls for an ingredient you do not have at home.
+You could choose the best closest jalapeno substitute by understanding its purpose in a recipe.

 Uses of Jalapeno pepper